osmandapp/web/main/docs/user/plugins/ski-maps.md

 | ![Advanced difficulty](@site/static/img/plugins/ski-maps/4c_black_1.png) | Slopes of advanced difficulty |
 | ![Expert difficulty](@site/static/img/plugins/ski-maps/5c_yellow_1.png) | Slopes of expert difficulty |

->**NOTE**: For more specific guidance on each piste difficulty type, see the [OSM piste difficulty reference](https://wiki.openstreetmap.org/wiki/Key:piste:difficulty), and/or any other sources that consider also inclination, the presence of any obstacles and hazards.
+>**NOTE**: For more specific guidance on each type of trail difficulty, see the [OSM piste difficulty reference](https://wiki.openstreetmap.org/wiki/Key:piste:difficulty) data or any other source that also takes into account slope, obstacles, and hazards.

-&nbsp;&nbsp;&nbsp;&nbsp;

 ### Piste type